WHAT IS AN IMPACT INVESTMENT?

 Yes.
 However, the Growth Grant Panel requires full disclosure if the Provider expects to take an equity component in the enterprise or a performance fee upon the successful capital raising.
 If the aggregated amount of the equity component and performance fee is greater than 10% of the total deal, this will reflect unfavourably on the applicant, even though it will not automatically make them ineligible for a grant.

-For the Growth Grant: To avoid the potential perception of bias or conflict of interest, Providers cannot take more than a 30% share of the equity or debt raised as part of the Grant Agreement.
+To avoid the potential perception of bias or conflict of interest, Providers cannot take more than a 30% share of the equity or debt raised as part of the Growth Grant Agreement.

 The intent of the Growth Grant is to help enterprises with the greatest chances of success to secure capital investment.
-It has been designed based on global best practices and has incentives that help to achieve this outcome.
-We recognise that a significant level of responsibility sits with the providers to secure capital investment for the enterprise.
-Therefore, payment is split into two parts: 70% of the approved amount will be paid on approval of the grant, and the remaining 30% once the enterprise proves that it has secured the investment sought.
+It has been designed based on global best practices and has incentives that help to achieve this and recognise social impact outcomes.

 IF I RECEIVE A GRANT, WHEN CAN I EXPECT TO RECEIVE THE FUNDING?

-The initial 70% of the Growth Grant funding is paid approximately six weeks after the application round closes.
+The initial Growth Grant funding is paid approximately eight weeks after the application round closes.
+The milestone payment of $15,000 will be paid upon approval of a Social Impact Framework.

 DOES IMPACT INVESTMENT READY FACILITATE ACCESS TO INVESTORS?